 At the receiving terminals, the signal is processed by the channel interface and demodulator elements.
-The DTT detector and recognition circuitry checks both frequency synchronization and magnitude of the signal from the demodulator.
+The DTT detector and recognition circuitry checks both frequency and magnitude of the signal from the demodulator.
 A valid direct transfer trip signal will be higher in magnitude.
-If these criteria are met the remote signal is switched off (DTI, DT) to disable the comparison circuit and block LCB tripping on the RELAY module.
+If these criteria are met the remote signal is switched off (DTI, DT) to disable to comparison circuit and block LCB tripping on the RELAY module.
 The 50/60 Hz demodulated signal and at a higher frequency (420 Hz) transfer trip signal starts a timer which produces a trip output if the transfer trip signal is maintained for 10 milliseconds.
-This time is supervised by the channel monitoring circuitry (CA-1 and CA-2) to prevent tripping in the presence of channel problems.
+This time is supervised by the channel monitoring circuitry (TB) to prevent tripping in the presence of channel problems.